talmage89/portfolio/README.md

 # Personal portfolio site

-This site uses React, built with create-react-app.
+Written in React, built with create-react-app.

-Hosted with Firebase at (https://talmage-bergeson.com/)
+Hosted with Firebase at talmage-bergeson.com